FLORENCE TO ROME

 Day 4.
 Bolsena - Rome (56 miles)

-Transfer and drop off at Termini train station in Rome.
+Transfer and drop off at taxi stand in Rome.

 - Drop off in Rome

-- All breakfasts, one picnic lunch, cold drinks and snacks along the way
+- All breakfasts, cold drinks and snacks along the way

 - Maps and detailed route directions